TheShonuff/My-Eleventy-Blog/content/who/index.md

 ![The Dude in car](https://www.thedudeway.com/blog-images/the-big-lebowski-the-dude.gif)

-**I was hooked!!!**

 Fast forward a few years and now I'm an Automotive Service Excellence certified Master Technician specializing in electrical diagnostics.
 I started thinking about what's the next step.
 I can't work automotive retail repair forever.
 I started thinking about getting into higher level diagnostics for a manufacturer but I needed a stronger foundation.
 I enrolled into a Electrical program at my local community college to build that foundation.

 ### Eureka!

 My classes where going great!
 I was learning all sorts of concepts and how they can be applied to my everyday diagnostics.
 My diagnostics times where nearly cut in half when I started applying mathematical formulas to calculate my findings to what was expected.
+Which is really important when you're paid a flat rate.
+Which means I'm paid on my production and not when I'm idle.

 Then along came my introduction to programming class.
 This class was designed to introduce students to C++ for working with micro-controllers.

 The professor handed out a USB bootable distribution of Linux called Knoppix.
 This method ensured all the students where on the same platform to learn these new concepts so debugging problems was easier.